Jeffail/tunny/README.md

 Tunny is a golang library for creating and managing a goroutine pool, aiming to be simple, intuitive, ground breaking, revolutionary, world dominating and also trashy.

-Use cases for tunny are any situation where a large flood of jobs are imminent, potentially from different goroutines, and you need to bottleneck those jobs through a fixed number of dedicated worker routines.
+Use cases for tunny are any situation where a large flood of jobs are imminent, potentially from different goroutines, and you need to bottleneck those jobs through a fixed number of dedicated worker goroutines.
 The most obvious example is as an easy wrapper for limiting the hard work done in your software to the number of CPU's available, preventing threads from foolishly competing with each other for CPU time.

 ##How to install: